jan9won/article/linux-shell/useful-shell-commands-and-configurations/en.md

 ## What are Interactive, Login Shells?

+### TL;DR

-> **interactive** : does it interact with terminal?
+- **interactive** : does it interact with the terminal?

-> **login** : does it requires login before executing?
+- **login** : does it require login for execution?

+### Each Shell

-### interactive shell
+#### interactive shell

-shell that directly reads and writes through a user’s terminal
+- shell that directly reads and writes through a user’s terminal

-### non-interactive shell
+#### non-interactive shell

-a shell that is not associated with a terminal, like when executing a script
+- a shell that is not associated with a terminal, like when executing a script

-### login shell
+#### login shell

-the first shell process of a user's shell session
+- the first shell process of a user's shell session

-### non-login shell
+#### non-login shell

-another shell process that extends of user's existing login shell session.
+- another shell process that extends of user's existing login shell session.

 ### Use Cases

-- interactive, login
+#### interactive, login

 - When you first login to your interactive session.

-- non-interactive, login
+#### non-interactive, login

 - When shell reads shell configs
 - When you run a command or a script over remote shell.

-- interactive, non-login
+#### interactive, non-login

 - When

-- non-interactive, non-login
+#### non-interactive, non-login

 - When shell runs a script or a command, it runs another shell to do it.